cogitovirus/cogitovirus.com/content/posts/20220921-about-efortless-test-grid-infrastructure/index.md

 ]
 ---

 I've dealt with various implementations of UI test grids and it hasn't been exactly a joy ride.
-In January 2021, again, I needed to set up a new grid for my QA team.
+In the middle of 2021, again, I needed to set up a new grid for my QA team.
 It would replace [Zalenium](https://github.com/zalando/zalenium/), a decent open-source stack that unfortunately wasn't maintained anymore.

-A reasonable alternative should meet at least these requirements:
+**A reasonable alternative should meet at least these requirements:**
 * able to handle 20+ parallel sessions (*duh!*)
 * able to self-heal (kill/clean hanged sessions)
 * preferably open-source and not so pricey